-In this conversation, we talk to Alexander Degenhardt and Noah Liebherr who are in their final year of the IB Diploma at Zurich International School.
+.We talk to Alexander Degenhardt and Noah Liebherr who are in their final year of the IB Diploma at Zurich International School.
 Seeing how complicated it could be for teachers and students to manage all the different digital platforms used within their school, they saw an opportunity to design an easy-to-use platform that could integrate all of them.
-With the support of parents, teachers and ZIS, Cikumas was born – allowing teachers to be free to choose which software they like best, and everyone only needing to remember one password!
+With the support of parents, teachers and ZIS, Cikumas was born.
+Now teachers can be free to choose which software they like best, with everyone only needing to remember one password!

 Can you tell us a bit about yourselves and your interests?

 Noah: When I’m not in school or working on Cikumas, I like to spend time with my friends, and enjoy sports like American Football or the gym.
 Currently, I am very interested in cryptocurrency and am also trying my hand at that as well.

 Alexander: I’ve always loved business.
 I’d take my interests and make a business out of it.
 Previously, I worked for my own gaming start-up and collaborated to organise Switzerland’s biggest entertainment and games expo.
 I enjoy playing Football, Table Football and Sailing.

 I also enjoy Geography, Video Games and Model Rocketry.

 What is Cikumas (pronounced Chikumas)?

 Cikumas is a state of the art Learning Management System (LMS) and assignment distribution system.
 It totally digitalises the classroom and takes it to the next level.
 Our aim is to simplify teachers’ work by providing them with tools to efficiently manage their classroom and enhance the student learning experience.
 The platform was created based on our own experiences as students at Zurich International School.

 What experiences inspired the idea?